karenpayneoregon/command-line-exploration/readme.md

 Create a new Console project, once created double click on the project name in Solution Explorer.
 Remove current contents in place of the following.

+> **Note**
+> In the section below for installing and uninstalling YourProjectName needs to be replaced with the name of this project.
+In the supplied example in the GitHub repository the project name is KP_CommandLineBase.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">